 In addition, I would like to especially mention Helen Balisson, who has had to resign from the Committee recently on health grounds.
 She has served on our Committee for some years, and has been a great strength as Assistant Secretary, liaising with the Frinton Businesses group, representing the FRA on youth issues and generally helping whenever needed.
 Thank you Helen, and we all wish you well.

 The above outlines some of the work of the Committee, and further information is provided on this website.

 Unfortunately, some Committee members have resigned during the year, and we are continually looking for new Committee members to join us and assist the team.
 We particularly need a Membership Secretary and a Newsletter Editor.
 If you can spare some time, and want to help, why not contact me on the email address given below.

 We like to receive communications from Members and Friends of The Frinton Residents' Association as we welcome your views on current issues and concerns.
 Therefore, please do not hesitate to get in touch with us if there is an issue which is troubling you by emailing email@example.com.

-On behalf of the FRA Committee, I wish you all a happy and healthy summer.
+I wish you all a happy and healthy summer.